 - Allocate the transaction price to the performance obligations in the contract

 - Recognize revenue when (or as) the reporting organization satisfies a performance obligation

 There are different recommendations for each step.
 The idea behind it is if companies are following the process, they should gain a clear image of their actual revenue generation.
 Under ASC 606 companies can recognize revenue when goods and services are transferred to the customer.

 Revenue recognition is an accounting method for contracts and upfront payments, situations where the customer pays in full before actually receiving the whole service.
 For instance, if you sell a SaaS product, you might have a customer pay upfront for an annual contract, though they receive the services of that subscription on a monthly basis.
 Basically, you get the money before earning it.
 Isn’t that cool?

 Revenue recognition dictates that although you received this payment in one chunk, you can earn it only in pieces.
-You recognize the revenue as you provide the service, as you fulfil the obligations laid out in the contract.
+You recognize the revenue as you provide the service and fulfill the obligations laid out in the contract.

 For companies of all sizes, revenue recognition is an important concept to understand completely.
 It is critical for businesses to look strategically at revenue recognition policies to ensure they are compliant now and conducive to their future financing and expansion goals.
-To that end, advanced financial management software will help you schedule, calculate and present revenue on your financial statements accurately, automating revenue forecasting, allocation, recognition.
+To that end, advanced billing and revenue management software will help you schedule, calculate and present revenue on your financial statements accurately, automating revenue forecasting, allocation, and recognition.

 What to do next?

 In conclusion, accounting for revenue could be hard sometimes.
 However, we believe that automatization is the key.
 Changes to accounting for revenue are increasingly approaching.
 That’s why accounting/billing platforms are becoming a necessity for more and more businesses.
 It’s a fact that an effective accounting system can simplify even the most difficult financial process, such as revenue recognition.